ipolnik/ipolnik/README.md

 ### Hi there 👋

-My name is Igor, I'm a Software Engineer.
+My name is Igor, I'm a Software Engineer with QA automation expiriense.
-Few words about Me: <br>
-🎯 Front-End Developer with QA automation expiriense.
 <br>
 Connect with me:
 <div id="badges">